raymonfrench/Projectv2/README.md

   - hosts
 This document contains the following details
-- This creats and elk group and allows the webserver and elk group to communicate via python between their IP addresses
+- This creats an elk group and allows the webserver and elk group to communicate via python between their IP addresses

   - filebeatsconfig.yml
 This document contains the following details